Jacorb90/Prestige-Tree/docs/milestones.md

            (e.g. [["b", "auto"], ["g", "auto"])

            **Tip:** Toggles are not de-set if the milestone becomes locked!
 In this case, you should also check if the player has the milestone.

+- style(): **Optional**, A function returning a CSS object, which affects this milestone.

+- unl(): A function returning a boolean to determine if the milestone should be shown.
+If absent, it is always shown.

 - layer: **Assigned automagically**.
 It's the same value as the name of this layer, so you can do player[this.layer].points or similar